Costs of buying property in France

 A woman planning her budget for an overseas home purchase

-Careful planning can help you prepare for or even avoid purchase fees
+Careful planning can help you prepare for the costs of buying property in France

 Notaires fees and taxes